Programming Paradigms and Languages

 One of the following:

-- Introduction to Software Development (with a distinction level grade)
+- Introduction to Software Development (with a distinction level grade), or

-- A similar course or relevant experience (as determined by the module leader)
+- A similar course or relevant experience in a Java-like language (as determined by the module leader).

-By two hour written examination (worth 80%) and practical coursework portfolio (worth 20%).
+By three hour written examination (worth 80%) and practical coursework portfolio (worth 20%).

 - Programming Language Explorations by Ray Toal, Rachel Rivera, Alexander Schneider, and Eileen Choe.
 Chapman and Hall/CRC.
 2016.
 ISBN 9781498738460